ibm-cloud-docs/dl/locations.md

 {: tab-group="dedicated-simple"}
 {: class="simple-tab-table"}

+[^newyork2]: New York City 2 and 3 connect to the IBM Cloud backbone through New York City 1.
+The primary reason for these PoPs is to extend connectivity to different site providers from our New York City 1 site.
+When planning your diversity strategy, keep in mind that traffic for New York City 2 and 3 have a single, shared path to the IBM network.

-\* New York City 2 and 3 connect to the IBM Cloud backbone through New York City 1.
+[^newyork3]: New York City 2 and 3 connect to the IBM Cloud backbone through New York City 1.
 The primary reason for these PoPs is to extend connectivity to different site providers from our New York City 1 site.
 When planning your diversity strategy, keep in mind that traffic for New York City 2 and 3 have a single, shared path to the IBM network.

 ## Direct Link Connect service providers and locations
 {: #connect-locations}